Tropical Geometry of Phylogenetic Tree Space: A Statistical Perspective: Palm Tree Space

-\begin{remark} The stability constant $\sqrt{N+1}$ is the best possible constant, however, it is not universal, since it depends on the number of leaves in a tree.
-For a fixed number $N$ of leaves, however, the value is indeed constant. \end{remark}
+In general, and especially data applications, the number of leaves is fixed prior to the study so the stability constant $\sqrt{N+1}$ is indeed a constant.

-\begin{remark} It is important to note here that explicit calculations involving geodesics between trees in the original paper by \cite{BILLERA2001733} do not include pendant (external) edges, since these do not modify the geometry of the space.
-Indeed, their inclusion only amounts to an additional Euclidean factor, since the tree space then becomes the cross product of BHV space of trees with internal edges only, and $\R_{\geq 0}^N$.
-Geodesic distances, which depend directly on geodesic paths (the former is the length of the latter), considered in \cite{BILLERA2001733} also do not include pendant edges.
+We note that explicit calculations involving geodesics between trees in the original reference by \cite{BILLERA2001733} do not include external edges, since these do not modify the geometry of the space.
+Indeed, their inclusion only amounts to an additional Euclidean factor, since the tree space then becomes the cross product of BHV space of trees with internal edges only, and $\mathbb{R}_{\geq 0}^N$.
+Geodesic distances, which depend directly on geodesic paths (the former is the length of the latter), considered in \cite{BILLERA2001733} also do not include external edges.
+In the proof of Theorem \ref{thm:stability}, we follow the quartic-time algorithm of \cite{Owen:2011:FAC:1916480.1916603} to compute BHV distances which includes external edge lengths, not only because it is the fastest algorithm to date but also necessary in this comparative setting, since the tropical distance is defined by external edge lengths.

-The statement of Theorem \ref{thm:stability} treats the most general case of unrooted trees with pendant edges included in both tree spaces.
-Our reasoning for considering this case, which differs from what appears in \cite{BILLERA2001733} as described above, is twofold.
-First, the procedure for calculating geodesic distances between trees in BHV space described in Section \ref{subsec:tree_metrics} follows \cite{Owen:2011:FAC:1916480.1916603}, who explicitly consider pendant edges in computing geodesics, and whose algorithm is considered to be the current standard.
-Since the tropical metric includes pendant edges in its calculation, a study relative to the Owen--Provan procedure, rather than the procedure given in \cite{BILLERA2001733} where pendant edges are excluded, provides a more valid comparison.
-Second, the present paper builds upon previous work on the tropical metric in \cite{doi:10.1137/16M1079841}, which also deals with comparative studies relative to the Owen--Provan algorithm.
-We follow in this same vein for consistency. \end{remark}

-In the interest of statistical interpretation, Theorem \ref{thm:stability} provides an important comparative measure and guarantees that quantitative results from BHV space are bounded in palm tree space.
+In terms of interpretation, Theorem \ref{thm:stability} provides an important comparative measure and guarantees that quantitative results from BHV space are bounded in palm tree space.
 For example, in single-linkage clustering, where clusters are fully determined by distance thresholds, the stability result means that a given clustering pattern in BHV space will be preserved in palm tree space, thus maintaining interpretability of clustering behavior.